imryche/litequery/README.md

 # Litequery

-Litequery is a minimalist, async-first library for interacting with SQLite in Python.
+Litequery is a minimalist library for interacting with SQLite in Python.
 It lets you define your queries once and call them as methods.
-No ORM bloat, just raw SQL power.
+No ORM bloat, just raw SQL power, with the flexibility to operate in both asynchronous and synchronous modes.

 ## Why Litequery?

 - **Simplicity**: Define SQL queries in `.sql` files.
 No complex ORM layers.
-- **Async first**: Built for modern async Python with `aiosqlite`.
+- **Async first**: Built for modern async Python, but also supports synchronous operations for traditional use cases.
 - **Flexible**: Supports different SQL operations seamlessly.

 ## Installation